 In 2024, we entered into interest rate swap agreements with various counterparties that effectively fix our variable interest rate exposure on a portion of our Senior Secured Term Loan or similar replacement debt.
-The swaps commenced on December 31, 2024, and expire on December 31, 2027, with a current aggregate notional amount of \$1,095.7 million that amortizes each quarter.
+The swaps commenced on December 31, 2024, and expire on December 31, 2027, with a current aggregate notional amount of \$1,091.4 million that amortizes each quarter.
 The swaps require us to pay fixed rates varying between 3.0650% and 3.9925% in exchange for receiving a variable rate that matches the variable rate on our loans.
 We have designated these swap agreements as cash flow hedges.

-On December 23, 2021, we entered into interest rate swap agreements with various counterparties that effectively fix our variable interest rate exposure on a portion of our Senior Secured Term Loan or similar replacement debt.
-The swaps commenced on December 31, 2021, and expire on December 31, 2026, with a current aggregate notional amount of \$1,548.0 million that amortizes each quarter.
+In 2021, we entered into interest rate swap agreements with various counterparties that effectively fix our variable interest rate exposure on a portion of our Senior Secured Term Loan or similar replacement debt.
+The swaps commenced on December 31, 2021, and expire on December 31, 2026, with a current aggregate notional amount of \$1,544.0 million that amortizes each quarter.
 The swaps require us to pay fixed rates varying between 1.3800% and 1.3915% in exchange for receiving a variable rate that matches the variable rate on our loans.
 We have designated these swap agreements as cash flow hedges.

-On March 10, 2020, we entered into two interest rate swap agreements with various counterparties that effectively fix our variable interest rate exposure on a portion of our Senior Secured Term Loans or similar replacement debt.
+In 2020, we entered into two interest rate swap agreements with various counterparties that effectively fix our variable interest rate exposure on a portion of our Senior Secured Term Loan or similar replacement debt.
 The first swap commenced on June 30, 2020, and expired on June 30, 2022.
-The second swap commenced on June 30, 2022, and expires on June 30, 2025, with a current aggregate notional amount of \$1,055.0 million that amortizes each quarter.
-The second swap requires us to pay fixed rates varying between 0.8680% and 0.8800% in exchange for receiving a variable rate that matches the variable rate on our loans.
-We have designated these swap agreements as cash flow hedges.
+The second swap commenced on June 30, 2022, and expired on June 30, 2025.
+We designated these swap agreements as cash flow hedges.

 The net change in the fair value of our hedging instruments, included in our assessment of hedge effectiveness, is recorded in other comprehensive income, and reclassified to interest expense when the corresponding hedged interest affects earnings.
-See further discussion in Note 16, "Accumulated Other Comprehensive Loss."
+See further discussion in Note 17, "Accumulated Other Comprehensive Loss."

-We expect to realize gains of approximately \$64.3 million as a reduction of interest expense from our interest rate hedges over the next twelve months.
+We expect to realize gains of approximately \$56.3 million as a reduction of interest expense from our interest rate hedges over the next twelve months.